Image by 1tamara2

 Alcoholics Anonymous: For astrologers, one of the more negative symbols long associated with Pisces has been the addiction to alcohol and other intoxicants.
 In the case of Alcoholics Anonymous, we see an example of people coming together specifically to break free from their addiction to alcohol, nicely symbolizing the effort to undo our bondage to Piscean-Age consciousness, through the support of a nondenominational group (typical of Aquarius).
 At the same time, AA still has one foot planted in the values of that receding Age as evidenced by its emphasis on the need to surrender to a higher power ("Let go and let God"), leading some to charge that this is in fact a modern secular religion with its own brand of commandments (the "twelve steps").
 For better or worse, AA is a hybrid creation that blends the values of both Piscean and Aquarian Ages.

-Transition Symbols in Cinema: Throughout this book, we will see many examples of how the cinema is a rich source of symbolic clues for understanding the transition taking place in our society.
-Take Peter Weir's 1998 movie The Truman Show, based on a script by Andrew Niccoll.
-This ingenious film tells the story of Truman Burbank (played by Jim Carrey) and his attempts to break free of a media-permeated world in which he has spent his life as the unwitting subject.
+Transition Symbols in Cinema: The cinema is a rich source of symbolic clues for understanding the transition taking place in our society.
+The Truman Show: this ingenious film tells the story of Truman Burbank (played by Jim Carrey) and his attempts to break free of a media-permeated world in which he has spent his life as the unwitting subject.
 Lording over this world is a powerful artist named Christof (Ed Harris), who has choreographed the circumstances of Truman's life from birth onward as part of a vast performance piece known to all except Truman himself.

 Throughout most of the movie, Truman is shown living in a world bounded by water (Pisces); each time he attempts to escape from this world, he is lured back with the promise of alcohol (a Piscean symbol).
 He eventually learns to overcome these temptations and succeeds in escaping from this water-bound world into an air-based one (Aquarius).
 The movie climaxes with the protagonist walking on water and literally stepping into the sky.
 Note the name of the God-like figure he is shown trying to break free of within that water-bound world: Christof, or, of Christ, another symbol of the Piscean era.